John Lyon moved to co-education, welcoming girls for the first time, from September 2021.

 John Lyon takes pride in its rich, varied and rounded education for all pupils.
 At the core of this education is the academic curriculum.

 English, Mathematics, the sciences, humanities, creative arts, languages and digital learning form a curriculum designed to educate and inspire, giving both knowledge and a desire to want to know more.
-These high academic standards will remain at the heart of what we do when we welcome girls into Year 7 in 2021.
+These high academic standards will remain at the heart of what we do.

-The nature of our classroom teaching will remain unchanged with coeducation, with the quality of teaching the key driver of pupil success, and we will maintain small class sizes to allow for excellent individual support.
+The nature of our classroom teaching remains unchanged with co-education, with the quality of teaching the key driver of pupil success, and we will maintain small class sizes to allow for excellent individual support.
 At present, one-third of our teaching staff is female and the majority of our academic staff have experience teaching both girls and boys.
 Girls will bring complementary skills to the classroom and girls and boys working together will enrich the learning environment.

 There is much for John Lyon pupils to do outside the classroom, with many opportunities to explore existing passions and discover new ones, while building resilience and developing teamwork and leadership skills.